 Monitoring citalopram therapy

-While regular blood level monitoring is not indicated in most patients, the test is useful to identify noncompliance
+Identifying noncompliance, although regular blood level monitoring is not indicated in most patients

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test